Scaling View Synthesis Transformers

 Scaling Laws: compute-efficent Pareto frontier.

 We evaluate our architecture rigorously by training both models on various compute budgets.
 We also test in several datasets and view context count settings: RE10K (2 context views), DL3DV (4 context views), and Objaverse (8 context views).
-In all cases, SVSM consistently requires much less training compute to achieve the same performance as LVSM.
+In all cases, SVSM (in blue) consistently requires much less training compute to achieve the same performance as LVSM.

 Qualitative Results: RE10K, DL3DV, Objaverse.